sysgears/selenium-automation-bundle/docs/Introduction to Data Driven Testing.md

 the application handles different user inputs and what outputs it gives for those inputs.

 DDT is an important part of testing as it helps to determine how stable is an application.
-But DDT also leads to headaches when you need to handle the huge sets of data in your tests.
-And if your objects with data are complex, meaning they can include other objects, managing them becomes even more difficult.
+But DDT also leads to headaches when you add sets of test data directly in your tests.
+And if your test objects with data are complex, meaning they can include other objects, managing them becomes even more difficult.

 You may hardcode the test data in your test classes, but whenever you decide to change a property in an object, it'll take time to change the same property in others tests.
 Overall, handling test data scattered across dozens of files